Phase transitions and crtical exponents in the six-vertex model on kagome lattices: Introduction

 \end{sloppypar}

 A question emerges: {\it Are there interesting vortex lattice phases in the Kagome lattice for the ice model, and what types of transition occur between them?}

 To explore this question, we systematically simulate the 6V model on the Kagome lattice using the directed-loop Monte Carlo method~\cite{22in,loop2,loop4,loop5}.
-The overall phase diagram is obtained from the order parameters related with magnetic moments and vortices.
-In the phase diagram, the antiferromagnetic phase coincides with the VL-I phase, and the ferromagnetic phase coincides with the VL-II phase.
-In the magnetically disordered phase, we observe two another VL phases.
-Because the vortices exist on triangular and honeycomb faces, the phases are defined as the VL-T and VL-H phases, respectively, where T and H are the initials of ```triangle" and ``honeycomb".
+The overall phase diagram is obtained from the order parameters related with magnetization and vortices.
+In the phase diagram, the antiferromagnetic (AFM) and ferromagnetic (FM) phases both coincide with the VL phase, which we further distinguish as VL-I and VL-II.
+In the paramagnetic(PM) phase, we observe two other VL phases.
+Because the vortices exist on triangular and honeycomb faces, the two phases are defined as the VL-T and VL-H phases, respectively, where T and H are the initials of ``triangle" and ``honeycomb".

 The details of the phase transitions are also studied carefully.
-Two distinct critical exponents are obtained for the transition from ferromagnetic to two types of disordered phases: the Ising universality class $y_t=1$ (to VL-T) and a new universality class $y_t=1.317(6)$ (to VL-disorder).
-Furthermore, two of the vortex lattice phases (VL-T and VL-H) melt into disorder phase via BKT type of transition.
+Two distinct critical exponents are obtained for the transition from FM phase to two types of paramagnetic phase: the Ising universality class $y_t=1$ and varying critical exponents have also been found for different vertex weight values.
+Furthermore, two of the vortex lattice phases (VL-T and VL-H) melt into the vortex disorder phase via the BKT-type of transition.
 The transition between the VL-H and VL-T phases occurs with the exponent $y_t=1.340(3)$.
-Experimentally, it could be realized by colloidal particles and traps arrays in a Kagome lattice shape, as shown in Fig.~\ref{fig:trap}.
+Experimentally, it could be realized by colloidal particles and trap arrays in a Kagome lattice shape, as shown in Fig.~\ref{fig:trap}.

 The outline of this work is as follows.
 Sec.~\ref{sec:model} introduces the 6V model on the Kagome lattice, the directed loop algorithm, and the main measured quantities.
-Sec.~\ref{sec:mag} shows the global phase diagram by the magnetic moments.
-New exponents are found from the ferromagnetic phase to the disorder phase.
+Sec.~\ref{sec:mag} shows the global phase diagram by the magnetization.
+New exponents are found from the FM phase to the PM phase.
 Sec.~\ref{sec:vortex} describes the global phase diagram by vortex.
 Conclusive comments and outlook are made in Sec. \ref{sec:con}.
-In the appendix~\ref{sec:a} and ~\ref{sec:b}, we confirm our code by the enumeration method and the worm method.